 How Much Water is Enough?

-Because water is so important, you might wonder if you're drinking enough.
-There is no magic amount of water that kids need to drink every day.
-The amount kids need on their age, body size, health, and activity level, plus the weather.
+Because water is so important, you might wonder if you drink enough.
+Kids need to drink no magic amount of water every day.
+The amount kids need depends on age, body size, health, activity level, and weather.

-Most of the time, kids drink something with meals and should drink when they're thirsty.
-But if you're sick, or it's warm out, or you're exercising, you'll need more.
-Be sure to drink some extra water when you're out in warm weather, especially while playing sports or exercising.
+Most of the time, kids drink something with meals and should drink when thirsty.
+But if you're sick, it's warm out, or exercising, you'll need more.
+Be sure to drink extra water during warm weather, especially while playing sports or exercising.

-When you drink is also essential.
+Drinking is also essential.
 If you're going to sports practice, a game, or just working out or playing hard, drink water before, during, and after playing.
 Don't forget your water bottle.
-You can't play your best when you're thinking about how thirsty you are!
+You can't play your best when thinking about how thirsty you are!

-You can help your body by drinking when you're thirsty and drinking extra water when you exercise and when it's warm out.
-Your body will be able to do all of its wonderful, and you'll feel great!
+You can help your body by drinking when you're thirsty and drinking extra water when you exercise and when it's warm.
+Your body will be able to do all of it.
+It's wonderful, and you'll feel great!

 Did You Know...